Acoustic Sounds UHQR

 Vinyl

 Purple Rain arrived in 1984 two years after 1999, Prince's first big critical and commercial success.
 With songs like "Little Red Corvette" and the title track, It was the record that established his stardom and eventually in the year 1999, it was certified quadruple Platinum.
-Following his passing in 2016 it again charted, peaking at number 7—better than when it was originally released.
+Following his passing in 2016 it again charted, peaking at #7—better than when it was originally released.

-Quick aside: I was in Minneapolis the day Prince died.
-I'd visited Audio Research for a factory tour video and on the way to the airport on April 21st, 2016 as we drove past First Avenue, the club where Prince built his career, my host asked if he should stop so I can get out and take a photo in front of the club.
-I said "next time".
+Quick aside: I was in Minneapolis on April 21st, 2016, the day Prince died.
+I'd visited Audio Research for a factory tour video and on the way to the airport as we drove past First Avenue, the club where Prince built his career, my host asked if he should stop so I can get out and take a photo in front of the club.
+I said "next time."
 There was no "next time" posing there while Prince was alive.
 He was discovered around 10:00 in the morning just about when we drove by.
 It was kind of creepy to find this out later in the afternoon after arriving in Newark.

 At this point in time is there any reason to go over the memorable tunes?
 Or the monumental, audacious arranging and production values?
 Not really.
 Prince & The Revolution reached for the stars and they achieved lift off.